KuhlTime/bachelor-thesis/content/02_fundamentals.md

 4. The employer has to keep the record readily available.
 This document has to be updated / reviewed either every 3 years @canadiandepartmentofjustice_2022_sor86304 (11.03) or whenever the conditions of that particular confined space change.
 5. Before someone is granted access to a **none**-hazardous confined space.
 The employer needs to ensure that safety measures such as "person-check and emergency response systems" @canadiandepartmentofjustice_2022_sor86304 (11.02(5)) are put into place.

 The previously mentioned steps have been broken down to their core concepts.
-The full legislatory definitions are part of the subsection 11.02 of the (+COHSR) @canadiandepartmentofjustice_2022_sor86304.
+The full legislatory definitions are part of subsection 11.02 of the (+COHSR) @canadiandepartmentofjustice_2022_sor86304.

 <!-- NOTE: A person is never allowed to enter a confined space on their own.
 They always need someone that  -->